psylinse/stream-hubspot-chat-transcript/README.md

 Let's break down the handler above.
 Stream's webhook pings this handler anytime an event occurs in our app.
 We only want to update `chat_transcript` when a new message is sent, so we add an `if` `then` to execute this function only when `message.new` is the webhook initiator.
 Stream offers over twenty [webhook initiators](https://getstream.io/chat/docs/webhook_events/?language=js).

 HubSpot's API has plenty of [useful endpoints](https://developers.hubspot.com/docs/api/crm/contacts) as well.
 We just need to call two of them.
 The first call is to retrieve any existing chat transcript saved in HubSpot.
-We specify the exact contact we want to check by including the `hubspotCustomerId`, and ask for just their chat transcript using `chat_transcript` as a parameter.
+We specify the exact contact we want to check by including the `hubspotCustomerId` and ask for just their chat transcript using `chat_transcript` as a parameter.
 Note that custom contact properties in HubSpot are called using the Label Name shown in the HubSpot property editor window (see below).
 If you included spaces or dashes in your contact property, use an underscore when referencing it in your request body.

 ![](images/hubspot-properties-label.png)

 The chat transcript can be customized with whatever properties are useful for your application.
-The string literal used in this example includes the `user.id`, `created_at` date, and message `text`, each of which are included in the Stream webhook request body.
+The string literal used in this example includes the `user.id`, `created_at` date, and message `text`, each of which is included in the Stream webhook request body.
 To see the available properties provided by the webhook, use `console.log(req.body)`.

 The second `axios` request is sent to the HubSpot API's a contact update URL.
 The request specifies the property to be updated and what to update it with.
 Multiple properties can be updated at once if desired.

 Line 108 is not necessary for the code to run, but ensures that our connection with the HubSpot API will be closed when our task is done.
-Some API's might flag your app for repeatedly leaving requests open.
+Some APIs might flag your app for repeatedly leaving requests open.

 ## Closing thoughts

-What may sound like a daunting task can actually be done quite artfully when using the right tools for the job.
-In this case, the right tools are a chat app with webhooks (Stream), and a tactful use of HubSpot API endpoints.
-Hopefully this post has inspired you creatively and equipped you with skills to make your app tasks easier.
+What may sound like a daunting task can be done quite artfully when using the right tools for the job.
+In this case, the right tools are a chat app with webhooks (Stream), and tactful use of HubSpot API endpoints.
+Hopefully, this post has inspired you creatively and equipped you with skills to make your app tasks easier.